TalAloni/iSCSIConsole/Readme.md

 3. Serve basic volumes as disks.
 4. Serve dynamic volumes as disks.
 5. Create VHDs.
-6. Could run from Windows PE using Mono.
+6. Can run under Windows PE using Mono.
-7. Could run from Linux / OSX using Mono (Download the Cross Platform Edition)
+7. Can run under Linux / OSX using Mono (use the release targeting .NET Framework 4.7.2)

 ![iSCSI Console UI](ISCSIConsole_UI.png)